sandeel/tribe/doc/diary.md

 * Worked on getting tests working with Travis-CI
 * Added user photo support
 * Redesigned profile page to allow for photos

+# 2015-04-25
+* Styled the sign-up page
+* Added to the script for creating test data
+* Changes to Tribe management

+# 2015-04-26
+*